|Notice Area||Data Protection|

 8.2 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a "suppression record").

-8.3 Roedean School has a Data Retention Policy which specifies how long we will keep different types of data.
+8.3 Roedean Moira House has a Record Keeping Policy which specifies how long we will keep different types of data.

 9.1 The school and (in accordance with your preferences) any relevant other organisation named below, notably alumnae, will use the contact details of parents, alumnae and other members of the school community to keep them updated about the activities of the school, or alumnae and parent events of interest, including by sending updates and newsletters, by email and by post.
 Unless the relevant individual objects, the school may also:

-(a) Share personal data about parents and/or Alumnae, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Roedean School Alumnae and Old Roedeanians’ Association and Roedean School Parents Guild;
+(a) Share personal data about parents and/or Alumnae, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Roedean Moira House Alumnae and Old Girls’ Association and Roedean Moira House Association (RMHA);

 (b) Contact parents and/or alumnae (including via the organisations above) by post and email in order to promote and raise funds for the school;